Williams and Wozniacki confront former major winners

 Williams will play Serbia's Ana Ivanovic, the 2008 French Open champion, while Wozniacki meets Russia's Svetlana Kuznetsova, who has won both the U.S. and French Open singles titles.

-Williams and Wozniacki are overwhelming favorites to win their fourth round matches and eventually clash in the semi-finals but neither player is taking anything for granted.
+Williams and Wozniacki are overwhelming favourites to win their fourth round matches and eventually clash in the semi-finals but neither player is taking anything for granted.

 "She's playing well," Williams said of Ivanovic.
 "She's incredibly fit right now.
 She was number one, right, at one point."